AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 The console itself will generate DMX output for up to 16 universes, above that you can network the console to one or more [Avolites TitanNet Processing (TNP) nodes](../titan-net.md).
-This off-loads the DMX processing, allowing the console to control up to 64 universes of DMX in total.
+This off-loads the DMX processing, allowing the console to control up to 64 universes of DMX in total (a TNP will not increase the number of universes available from T1 / T2 / T3).

-> Apart from T1/T2/T3, the software does not actually limit the number of universes from a single console to 16, but performance of the console may be degraded depending on the complexity of the content.
+> Apart from T1/T2/T3, the software does not actually limit the number of universes from a single console to 16, but performance of the console may be degraded depending on the complexity of the content and the number of fixtures patched.
 A warning will be shown in the processing load section of the TitanNet overview.

 ## Configuring DMX Outputs